Han10th/my-academic/content/publication/quasi-conformal-neural-network-qc-net-with-applications-to-shape-matching/index.md

 ---
-title: Quasi-conformal neural network (qc-net) with applications to shape matching
+title: Quasi-conformal neural network (QC-net) with applications to shape matching
 publication_types:
   - "7"
 authors:
   - "*Admin*"
-publication: M.Phil.
-Thesis (CUHK)
+publication: Submitted
 abstract: We build a deep neural network based on quasi-conformal theories, called QC-net, to obtain diffeomorphic registration maps between corresponding data.
-QC-Net incorporates data information from training data.
-As such, QC-net can output a meaningful registration map based on the known data structure learn from the network.
-The loss function of the QC-Net is carefully designed using the Beltrami coefficient, so that a quasi-conformal and hence homeomorphic registration map.
-To the best of our knowledge, it is the first network to build a neural network with homeomorphic output.
+QC-net take the landmarks in the to-be-registered images as input and output the registration mapping between them.
+The loss function of the QC-Net is carefully designed using the Beltrami coefficient to guarantee a homeomorphic registration map.
+This is the first network to build a neural network with homeomorphic output.
 Once the network has been trained, the registration map can be obtained efficiently in real-time.
 Extensive numerical experiments have been carried out, which demonstrate its effectiveness to compute bijective landmark-matching registration with high accuracy.
-Our proposed QC-Net has also been successfully applied to various real applications, such as medical image registration and human face matching.
+Our proposed QC-net has also been successfully applied to various real applications, such as medical image registration and shape remeshing.
 draft: false
 featured: true
 image: